What to do with regenerative energy at 100% battery state of charge

 Why trust this new technology?

 The development of the iBCR builds on over 25 years of experience in designing traction systems for hybrid vehicles.
-Accelera’s long-term discussions with customers and expertise in brake chopper design have culminated in creating the first integrated brake chopper and resistor.
+Accelera’s long-term discussions with customers and expertise in brake chopper design have culminated in the creation of the first integrated brake chopper and resistor.
 The iBCR has already been tested by select customers and is commercially available.
-Visit the iBCR product page or contact Accelera for more information.
+Visit the iBCR product page to download a spec sheet or contact Accelera for more information.